stenataphcalkin/WEEK2ASSIGNMENT/README.md

 Got myself stuck on the event listener a few times by forgetting to write in function in some lines.

+Struggled to find resources to comprehensively explain the navigation buttons without use of elements we weren't using like lightboxes.
+Eventually located resources on StackOverflow and codingartistweb.
+Furthered knowledge by being able to loop the navigation buttons round rather than stopping at image 0 and 5 before needing to use the other button to go back/forwards, which is a personal irk, so this was very much approved of and has been saved to my resource index.

 # Requirements met:

 ✔ - Implement responsive design methods to ensure the website works well on both small mobile screens and larger desktop screens (e.g., above 800px).